GabrielGM93/Individual_Project2/README.md

 ## **Proyect**

-una vez realidazo el EDA

-The following are the main events that have occurred in the S&P 500 stock market index over the last few years:
+Once the EDA (Exploratory Data Analysis) is carried out, I confirm that there are missing values, outliers, anomalies, and proceed to make a line graph over time for the 11 sectors that make up the S&P500.
+Our Y-axis shows the Adjusted Close, and a second line chart that shows Volume over time.

 2000-2002: The S&P 500 experienced a significant decline due to the dot-com bubble burst and the 9/11 terrorist attacks.
 The US economy went into recession and the S&P 500 lost about 50% of its value.